michaelvin1322/scrapWikiArt/readme.md

 4. **wikiart movements spider**: This crawler delves into the world of art movements.
 5. **wikiart schools spider**: This crawler concentrates on gathering comprehensive data about art schools.

+In addition to the primary crawlers, the project includes DuckDuckGo spiders for updating descriptions in specific categories:

+- **duck_duck_go.py**: Updates descriptions for art pieces.
+- **duck_duck_go_artist.py**: Updates information about artists.
+- **duck_duck_go_style.py**: Updates information about art styles.
+- **duck_duck_go_movement.py**: Updates information about art movements.
+- **duck_duck_go_school.py**: Updates information about art schools.

+These DuckDuckGo spiders enhance and maintain the data integrity by fetching updated information for paintings, artists, styles, movements, and schools based on the existing datasets.

 **Scraped Information for Artworks:**
 - URL
 - Title